Our Passengers

 Park based sessions

-While our regular care home rides are limited to care home partners living close to our bases, with a bit of notice we can offer one off ride sessions within one of the lovely Sheffield Parks (all the ones mentioned above, plus others including Norfolk Park, Weston Park and Mount Pleasant park).
-We arrange to meet a group at the park, you organise transport to/from, and we can give any number of loops round the park, swapping pairs on and off the bike.
+While our regular care home rides are limited to care home partners living close to our bases, with a bit of notice we can offer one off ride sessions within one of the lovely Sheffield Parks, usually Weston Park but others are available!
+We arrange to meet a group at the park bringing one or two bikes.
+You organise transport to/from, and we can give any number of loops round the park, swapping pairs on and off the bike. also run frequent ride sessions in the Botanical Gardens and Norfolk Park for the Age UK Wellbeing Centres located in these, and other various park events especially in the summer.
+Ideas are very welcome!

-We also run frequent ride sessions in the Botanical Gardens and Norfolk Park for the Age UK Dementia Wellbeing Centres located in these, and other various park events especially in the summer.
+We also run frequent ride sessions in the Botanical Gardens and Norfolk Park for the Age UK Wellbeing Centres located in these, and other various park events especially in the summer.
 Ideas are very welcome!

 Doorstep Rides